 To assign a dynamics to the system, let us introduce the following Hamiltonian $H$ of the system, describing the main interactions occurring in $\mathcal{S}$ \cite{fff1}:

-We refer to \cite{fff1} for some details on this Hamiltonian.
-Here, we limit ourselves to observe that the contribution $H_0$ is the free part of the Hamiltonian, the parameters therein involved being somehow related to the \emph{inertia} of the corresponding degrees of freedom.
+We refer to \cite{fff1} for some details of this Hamiltonian.
+Here, we limit ourselves to observing that the contribution $H_0$ is the free part of the Hamiltonian, the parameters therein involved being somehow related to the \emph{{inertia}} of the corresponding degrees of freedom.
 Moreover, the first term in $H_I$ is a diffusion term for fake news, while the second one is again a diffusion term, but for good news.
-The third term describes a possible change during the time evolution of the nature of the news: a good news can be transformed to a fake one ($g_\alpha f_\alpha^\dagger$), and vice-versa (by means of the adjoint contribution).
+The third term describes a possible change during the time evolution of the nature of the news: a piece of good news can be transformed into a fake one ($g_\alpha f_\alpha^\dagger$) and vice versa (by means of the adjoint contribution).
 The value of $\lambda_\alpha$ measures the attitude of $A_\alpha$ to modify the news.
-The coefficients $p_{\alpha,\beta}^{(f,g)}$ in $H_I$ are \emph{diffusion coefficients} for the two typologies of news.
+The coefficients $p_{\alpha,\beta}^{(f,g)}$ in $H_I$ are \emph{{diffusion coefficients}} for the two typologies of news.
 We assume for the moment that they are all real and symmetric ($p_{\alpha,\beta}^{(f,g)}=p_{\beta,\alpha}^{(f,g)}$), and that $p_{\alpha,\alpha}^{(f,g)}=0$, but they are not necessarily all different from zero.